Billowy, floaty chiffon with lace detail and a floral touch – an ethereal world of fantasy.

-+ LIDKA BLOG BOUTIQUE +, on LIDKA.ca, is where the readers of + LIDKA BLOG + can purchase the exact authenticated designer items featured on this blog.
-The items come off the runway, they are handpicked, styled, modeled by me on the blog, and become immediately available for purchase at a fraction of the retail price the moment the post goes live.
++ LIDKA Designer Vintage eShop +, on LIDKA.ca, is where the readers of + LIDKA BLOG + can purchase the exact authenticated designer items featured on this blog.
+The authentic designer items come off the runway, they are handpicked, styled by me on the blog, and become immediately available for purchase at a fraction of the retail price the moment the post goes live.

 I have so many exciting developments to share with you guys that I don’t even know where to start.
 Firstly, thank you for visiting the blog today.
-I’ve been gone for a minute…a long minute…so thank you for your continued support.
+I’ve been gone for a minute…a long minute…so thank you for sticking around.
 It means a lot to me.

 Thank you for the warm birthday wishes everyone!
 And to my darling girlfriends for making it extra special <3

 It’s almost bikini season, which begs the question: What are the top trends for swimsuits this year?
 I did some ‘investigative work’ and this is what I found: (1) halter bikinis; (2) tassels; (3) side cut-outs; (4) plunging one-pieces like the own I’m wearing; and (5) lingerie inspired lace detail.
 Duly noted, Miami Swim Week.
 Duly noted!